GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 ## Notifications:
 ### Persistant notifications:
-- “Modbus Data sist lest” +” last timestamp” (reads the internal clock register as an attempt to try to notify if modbus communication is down is down, this will be as an alternative to check info in the “system” pop-up).
+- Modbus Data sist lest + last timestamp (reads the internal clock register as an attempt to try to notify if modbus communication is down is down, this will be as an alternative to check info in the “system” pop-up).
 - Moist override Hi and Manual override enabled.
 - ppm sensor failure.
 - Outdoor temp. sensor failure.